 I remember being given Eggs En Cocotte by my step-grandmother when I was a child and I used to love it.
-It's wonderfully tasty, good for you and, of course, nice and easy.
+It's wonderfully tasty, nutritious and, of course, nice and easy.
 There is something lovely and comforting about it and it makes the ideal breakfast but would work well for any meal.

-Eggsare the ideal fast food for children as they provide a good protein hit as well as important B vitamins for energy and choline for skin and hair health.
+Eggs are the ideal fast food for the whole family as they provide a healthy protein hit as well as important B vitamins for energy and choline for skin and hair health.
 The asparagus spears provide the perfect tool for dipping, as well as being rich in vitamin K and providing insulin which acts as a food source for the good bacteria in your tummy.
 They are also, of course, naturally gluten-free.
 You can use toast soldiers should you prefer.

 1 tbsp cream